-As an elopement photographer who has hiked through all different kinds of terrain with couples and have been hit with surprise rain and snow, it is so important to be properly prepared for anything.
-When the couples I work that decide to do a hiking elopement it is important to me to properly prepare and inform them about what to expect while trekking through mountains in a higher altitude!
-So, here is How to Pack for Your Hiking Elopement so you won’t regret not having something in particular with you on the most important day of your life.
+As a hiking elopement photographer who has hiked and trekked through all different kinds of terrain with couples and has been hit with surprise rain and snow, it is so important to be properly prepared for anything.
+When the couples I work that decide to do a hiking elopement it is SO important to me to properly prepare and inform them about what to expect while trekking through mountains in a higher altitude!
+So, here is How to Pack for Your Hiking Elopement so you won’t regret not having something in particular with you on the most important day of your life!

 How to Pack for Your Hiking Elopement